 The main issue about the majority of healthcare programs is that they only address illnesses when they occur, instead of promoting preventive measures.

 Consider offering flu vaccinations, regular group exercises and calorie-count based meals in canteens.
-These are just some basic examples of promoting a healthy lifestyle, instead of focusing solely on work and on existing illnesses.
+These are just some basic examples of promoting a healthy lifestyle, instead of focusing solely on work and existing illnesses.

 Check on your employee service manual and incorporate some rules that would help encourage a healthy work environment.
 For instance, try to adopt a flexible working hour schedule to help employees have enough time to rest at home according to their preference.

 Other rules like prohibiting employees from eating lunch on their desk would encourage them to make the most of their lunch break.

 All work and no fun make a job tedious and dull.
 What you need to do is to incorporate fun activities like a Biggest Loser competition, veggies eating, or anything that could contribute to the team’s goal of advocating a healthier lifestyle.
 This way, the employees would have an incentive to switch to a healthy life.